igo/nlogger/README.md

 Usage
 -----

-Download and add to your code (npm coming soon!):
+Download and add to your code, or use npm:

+    npm install spruce

+Then, do this:

     var spruce = require('spruce').init();